 It Starts with Inspiration

 Web design agency, ProtoFuse, explains that mood boards are ideal for setting branding guidelines, communication styles, and personality.
 They are more than just a means to pitch design ideas.
 They are an introduction to your proposed design style.
 A mood board should be unique to every project.
-Don’t reuse or repurpose old mood boards even if they are for the same client.
+Don’t reuse or re-purpose old mood boards even if they are for the same client.
 Create something new and fresh each time.
 Your clients want to stand apart from their competitors and giving them a custom, personalized mood board can demonstrate your commitment to helping them achieve this.

-Here is why we recommend starting every design project with a mood board:
+Why we recommend starting every design project with a mood board:

 They organize your inspirations.

 Janie Kliever, a graphic designer and writer, points out that mood boards help you gather ideas and inspiration for a project.
 You can create as many boards as you’d like, to organize your different concepts.
 You may have a collection of fonts and colors in mind that fit a particular theme.
-While on the other hand, you may have an image or phrase you are using for inspiration; that doesn’t fit the same theme, but which you also wouldn’t mind exploring.
+On the other hand, you may have an image or phrase you are using for inspiration, that doesn’t fit the same theme, but which you also wouldn’t mind exploring.
 Set up a mood board for each, then elaborate.
 Show them to your client and help them decide which represents their organization best!

 They bring life to the client’s vision.